digiltd/oh-rtd-test/Hardware-FAQ.md

 This page summarizes helpful information on how to get openHAB working on specific hardware.
 Users are very welcome to provide tips&tricks here, e.g. on JVM experiences, embedded systems etc.

 Please note: This page is NOT about home automation hardware (sensors, switches, etc) - consult other websites for such questions.
-For what systems openHAB can connect to, please see the list of [available bindings](Bindings).
+For a list of the systems openHAB can connect to, please see [available bindings](Bindings).

 ## General Hardware Requirements